VainF/Torch-Pruning/awesome_structural_pruning.md

 # Awesome Structural Pruning

 Welcome to the resource list for structural pruning, which is continually being updated.
-If you have any useful resources, papers, or repositories related to structural pruning and would like to share them with other users, please feel free to open a new pull request.
+If you have any useful resources, papers, or repositories related to structural pruning and would like to share them with other users, please feel free to open a new pull request or issue.

 <br>